Making the most of blue skies

 Last week the unexpected happened.
 The sun shone all over Scotland for an entire weekend.
-After a trumpet fanfare and a ticker tape parade to celebrate, we bundled into the car and headed to Glen Quaich in Perthshire for a jaunt round Loch Freuchie.
+After a trumpet fanfare and a ticker tape parade to celebrate, we bundled into the car and headed to Glen Quaich in Perthshire for a jaunt around the Loch Freuchie circuit.

 Arriving in the tiny village of Amulree where our walk was to begin the usual bickering about the correct route to take ensued – the footpath to Loch Tay or the old road to Loch Tay?
 Ten minutes of bickering later we were on our way along the footpath to Loch Tay.